kasiimh1/FutureHelper/README.md

 ### Supports macOS and Windows

-Downloads SEP, Baseband and BuildManifest automatically for signed iOS version's
+Downloads SEP, Baseband and BuildManifest automatically for signed iOS version's for connected iDevice

 ```
 FutureHelper: FutureRestore SEP, Basband and BuildManifest.plist Downloader by Kasiimh1